arXiv-research/DevLab-III-1/README.md

 This is the "testing grounds" research and reference library for integrating with higher level DSL's, smart-contracts and ML libraries acrossed multiple protocols or environments.

-The project is for personal research and development, but I will add,....developers are welcome to use, contribute, redistribute, or fork.
+The project is for personal research and development, but developers are welcome to contribute, redistribute, use, or fork and clone the repository for their own research and development.
-I will try to include documentation and tutorials to help guide developers with how to properly utilize the repository for the best results.
+I will include documentation and tutorials to help guide how to properly utilize this repository for the best results.

-Recommendation: clone/copy the repository to a removable device for future advancements and usage...¹⁹¹⁴
+Recommendation: clone/copy the repository to a removable device for future usage...¹⁹¹⁴

 NOTICE:
 CODE_OF_CONDUCT